MIC-DKFZ/TractSeg/Readme.md

 #### Use different tract definitions
 TractSeg was also trained on the bundles provided by [XTRACT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/XTRACT).
 These bundles are slightly differently defined.
 They tend to be more specific but therefore also a bit less complete.
 Depending on your application this might be of interest for you.
-Please also cite XTRACT if you use this.
+Using TractSeg instead of XTRACT has the advantage of being at least 10x faster.
+Please cite XTRACT if you use this.
 > NOTE: This is only supported for output type `tract_segmentation` and `dm_regression`.
 ```
 TractSeg -i peaks.nii.gz --tract_definition xtract